St Margaret's Bus Station: Redevelopment

 As part of a £14.3 million rebuilding scheme a new access road was completed in November 2020 allowing buses to access the A594 ring road directly from the bus station, shortening journey times.

 During December 2020, Leicester City Council announced the bus station would close from 31 December for around 18 months to allow for a total redevelopment of the bus station and surrounding roads.

 St Margaret's is the first carbon neutral bus station in the United Kingdom.
 An official opening day was held on Sunday 26 June 2022 by the Mayor of Leicester Sir Peter Soulsby, ahead of bus services returning the following day.

 Services

 Long-distance coach services operated by National Express operate from the new bus station with a purpose built travel centre and waiting facilities which opened on 5 July 2022.

-Bus services serving the bus station are operated by Arriva Midlands, Centrebus, Central Connect, First Leicester and Kinchbus to outlying areas of Leicestershire including: South Wigston, Lutterworth, Rugby, Coventry, Hinckley, Market Bosworth, Coalville, Loughborough, Derby, Birstall, East Midlands Airport, Uppingham, Groby and Ratby.
+Bus services serving the bus station are operated by Arriva Midlands, Centrebus, Central Connect, First Leicester and Kinchbus to outlying areas of Leicestershire including: South Wigston, Lutterworth, Rugby, Coventry, Hinckley, Market Bosworth, Coalville, Loughborough, Derby, Birstall, East Midlands Airport, Groby and Ratby.